waltligon/orangefs/doc/pvfs2-faq.md

 ### Can I directly manipulate PVFS files on the PVFS servers without going through some client interface?

 You can, yes, but you probably should not.
-The PVFS developers are not likely to help you out if you do this and something gets messed up\...
+The PVFS developers are not likely to help you out if you do this and something gets messed up...

 ## Management